 October 26, 1972 – Articles of Incorporation for Lafayette Urban Ministry — Approved & Filed

 The Lafayette Urban Ministry was officially incorporated as an Indiana Not-For-Profit Corporation on October 26, 1972.
 Seven churches were represented as charter members: Covenant Presbyterian, St. Andrew United Methodist, First United Methodist, Central Presbyterian, Dayton Presbyterian, Hope Chapel, and Bethany Presbyterian.

 1972 – LUM offices given space by Central Presbyterian Church

 LUM offices were located in the Education Building of Central Presbyterian Church – 31 N 7th Street, Lafayette.

-December 1971 – NDP reorganized as the Lafayette Urban Ministry
+December 1971 – Neighborhood Development Project reorganized as the Lafayette Urban Ministry

 The effort to bring about a full-time “urban ministry” proceeded quickly in 1971.
 The December Board minutes included the final action in the emergence of LUM:

 “Mrs. Dee Tritchler moved and Les Gaylor seconded to change the name of the Neighborhood Development Project to Lafayette Urban Ministry, passing all the assets and liabilities of the one to the other.
 This was passed unanimously by all present.
 Rev. Beswick moved and Les Gaylor seconded to ask Central Presbyterian Church for office space in 1972.
 This passed unanimously.”